 Parents/Carers

-Students at Hassenbrook Academy, right from the start of Year 7 through to leaving in Year 11 will take part in careers related learning in tutor times, subject lessons, assemblies, trips etc.
+Right from the start of Year 7 through to leaving in Year 11 your son/daughter can take part in careers related learning in tutor times, subject lessons, assemblies, and trips.

 Students may have visits from guest speakers at universities, colleges, apprenticeship providers and different companies during assemblies and personal development lessons and be given the opportunity to take part in a range of activities or given futures information in a range of contexts.